Irish National Association of Australasia: Dan Minogue: Decline then reconstruction

-During the 1920s the INA moved several times, and support declined.
+During the 1920s, the INA moved several times, and support declined.
 By the early 1930s several general meetings lapsed for want of a quorum.
 In March 1934, a reconstruction committee was elected.
 The Irish community soon rallied to the support of the INA, and by the 1940s the association was entering its golden age.
-It was at this time that the second great figure came onto the Sydney Irish scene Dan Minogue.
-A native of County Clare, Dan Minogue came to Australia in the 1910s, and for over 30 years it was his vision which shaped the course of the INA.
+It was at this time that the second great figure came onto the Sydney Irish scene, Dan Minogue.
+A native of County Clare, Minogue came to Australia in the 1910s, and for over 30 years it was his vision which shaped the course of the INA.

-The first stage of Dan Minogue's vision for the INA, was to purchase land in Devonshire St, Surry Hills to establish a cultural centre for the Irish in Sydney.
+The first stage of Minogue's vision for the INA, was to purchase land in Devonshire St, Surry Hills to establish a cultural centre for the Irish in Sydney.
 He and the Committee worked hard to raise the money to build the centre and in develop a cohesive Irish community to patronise it.

 The founders of the INA were mainly working people with few political contacts, but the INA of the 1940s was dominated by those successful in politics.
-Dan Minogue was an alderman on the Sydney City Council along with two other INA Executive members, Tony Doherty and Eric Drew.
-Dan Minogue was elected Federal member for the seat of West Sydney.
+Minogue was an alderman on the Sydney City Council along with two other INA Executive members, Tony Doherty and Eric Drew.
+Minogue was elected Federal member for the seat of West Sydney.
 Deputy federal leader of the Australian Labor Party, and one-time Prime Minister, Frank Forde, was also a member of the INA.

-One of the problems faced by the INA, during the first 40 years of its existence was the dominance of Irish affairs in Australia by the Catholic Church.
+One of the problems faced by the INA during the first 40 years of its existence was the dominance of Irish affairs in Australia by the Catholic Church.
 When the INA was formed, the inclusion of non-sectarianism among its aims was condemned by Cardinal Kelly.
 Nearly thirty years later, the INA again came up against the Church when it tried to use the proceeds of the 1944 St Patrick's Day sports carnival to build a hail for the Irish people in Sydney.